 - Roasting: 40 minutes

-- Simmering and Blending: 25 minutes
+- Simmering and blending: 25 minutes

-- Total Time: Approximately 1 hour 20 minutes
+- Total: Approximately 1 hour 20 minutes

 Yield